Rise to Success: Career Highlights of DeSean Jackson

 2008: Drafted by Philadelphia Eagles

-2009: All-Pro Team Selection
+2009: Sporting News All-Pro Team Selection

 In 2009, DeSean Jackson was selected to the Sporting News' All-Pro team as a punt returner, averaging 15.2 yards per punt return as the league leader.

-2010: Selected to Pro Bowl
+2010: Pro Bowl Selection

-2010: Selected to Pro Bowl at Two Positions
+2010: Pro Bowl Selection at Two Positions

-In 2010, DeSean Jackson was the first player selected to the Pro Bowl at two different positions in the same year, as a wide receiver and return specialist.
+In 2010, DeSean Jackson was selected to the Pro Bowl as a wide receiver and return specialist, making him the first player selected to the Pro Bowl at two different positions in the same year.

-March 1, 2012: Eagles Franchise Tag
+March 1, 2012: Eagles' Franchise Tag

 On March 1, 2012, DeSean Jackson received the Eagles' franchise tag.